microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/userflowapiconnectorconfiguration.md

 ---
 title: "userFlowApiConnectorConfiguration resource type"
-description: "Represents which API connectors are enabled for a user flow."
+description: "Represents the API connectors that are enabled for a user flow."
 author: "nickgmicrosoft"
 localization_priority: Normal
 ms.prod: "identity-and-sign-in"